Some dates on the history of the Max Mannheimer Study Centre

 1989

-The Bavarian state parliament votes in favor of the building of a youth guesthouse on the basis of the concept presented by the Ministry.
+The Bavarian State Parliament decides to build a youth guest house on the basis of the concept presented by the Ministry of Culture in 1987.

 1991